Your dentist has diagnosed you with temporomandibular joint disorder (TMD).

 - Splint Therapy: A bite splint to be worn as directed.

 Most cases are successfully treated with non-surgical intervention.
 Unfortunately, there are a minority of cases that require further treatment and possible surgical intervention.
-Radiographic evaluation and results of non-surgical treatment will dictate need for surgical intervention.
+Radiographic evaluation and results of non-surgical treatment will dictate the need for surgical intervention.